 If you zoom in to my Halifax map you can easily see the route of the ferry and where you can get it on the Dartmouth side of the harbour.
 There are 2 locations for the 2 ferries in Dartmouth: Alderney Ferry Terminal at 88 Alderney Drive and the Woodside Ferry Terminal at 9 Atlantic Street.

 The schedules are quite good but change at certain points during the day.
 I think the best thing to do for the most up-to-date information is to consult their schedules which are online at Halifax Transit.

 Park & Ride:

 There are also various places for parking.
 Some are free and some where you must pay!
-The list is extensive so have a look!
+You can also access this list on the Halifax Transit site.

 The Cable Wharf is next.
 This is a great place to check out if you want to go on a tour of the harbour.
 There are several choices:

-The 130-foot schooner, Silva, also offers tours of the harbour.
-She is at Queen’s wharf and is ready to take you on an afternoon sail, a captain’s cocktail sail or an evening sail.
-She is all set to go with food, bar & pub services.
+The 130-foot schooner, Silva, also offers tours of the Halifax harbourfront.
+She is at Queen’s wharf and is ready to take you on an afternoon sail, a Captain’s cocktail sail or an evening sail.
+She is all set to go with food, a bar & pub services.
 If you get lucky there might also be local entertainment.

 I have to say here that I was visiting the harbourfront one evening last summer with my cousin.
 It got quite foggy very quicky!
 I had my camera and my cousin, a children’s author, was very interested getting some pictures of the Silva in the fog.